 Veuve Clicquot Champagne is synonymous with celebration.
 Most of us love any excuse to sip on the effervescent fizz, and it’s long been associated with noteworthy occasions.
 Weddings, graduations, anniversaries and even promotions often call for the happily ostentatious opening of a luxurious bottle.

-Lovingly distilled at Veuve Clicquot Ponsardin distillery in France, this luxury Champagne is revered by many for its vibrant apple, grape and citrus flavours.
+Lovingly distilled at Veuve Clicquot Ponsardin distillery in France, this luxury Champagne is revered by many for its vibrant apple, grape and citrus flavors.

 Veuve Clicquot, meaning ‘widow Clicquot’ en francais, honours the First Lady of Champagne-making; Barbe-Nicole Ponsardin.